danielabar/css3d-tuts/README.md

   }
   ```

 So far, just using X and Y axes moves in 2D space.
-To move in 3D space, need to also make use of the X axis.
+To move in 3D space, need to also make use of the Z axis.

 In the browser, your default view is looking down at the scene from the top.
 Therefore the Z axes gives things depth,
 i.e a positive value will move the object closer, whereas a negative value will make the object appear farther away.